dotnet/AspNetCore.Docs/aspnetcore/blazor/components/prerendering-and-integration.md

 ## Solution configuration

+### Prerendering configuration

 To set up prerendering for a hosted Blazor WebAssembly app:

 1. Host the Blazor WebAssembly app in an ASP.NET Core app.
-A standalone Blazor WebAssembly app can be added to an ASP.NET Core solution, or you can use a hosted Blazor WebAssembly app created from the [Blazor WebAssembly project template](xref:blazor/project-structure) with the hosted option:
+A standalone Blazor WebAssembly app can be added to an ASP.NET Core solution, or you can use a hosted Blazor WebAssembly app created from the [Blazor WebAssembly project template](xref:blazor/tooling) with the hosted option:

    * Visual Studio: Select the **Advanced** > **ASP.NET Core hosted** check box when creating the Blazor WebAssembly app.
 In this article's examples, the solution is named `BlazorHosted`.
    * Visual Studio Code/.NET CLI command shell: `dotnet new blazorwasm -ho` (use the `-ho|--hosted` option).
 Use the `-o|--output {LOCATION}` option to create a folder for the solution and set the solution's project namespaces.
 In this article's examples, the solution is named `BlazorHosted` (`dotnet new blazorwasm -ho -o BlazorHosted`).

-   The client app's namespace is `BlazorHosted.Client`, and the server app's namespace is `BlazorHosted.Server`.
+   For the examples in this article, the client project's namespace is `BlazorHosted.Client`, and the server project's namespace is `BlazorHosted.Server`.

-1. Delete the `wwwroot/index.html` file from the Blazor WebAssembly **`Client`** project.
+1. **Delete** the `wwwroot/index.html` file from the Blazor WebAssembly **`Client`** project.

 1. In the **`Client`** project, **delete** the following line in `Program.Main` (`Program.cs`):